Genetic Testing for Fertility

 informed choice for a healthy baby

-We’ve broken down genetic testing into four opportunities for maximizing the chances of having a healthy baby.
-Regardless of personal circumstances, everyone should consider taking advantage of the first two.
-The second two opportunities are applicable to specific reproductive circumstances.
+We’ve organized genetic testing into four opportunities to improve the chances of a healthy baby.
+Regardless of your situation, the first two options in fertility genetic testing are broadly recommended.
+The remaining two apply to more specific reproductive scenarios.

 image 8